 Black Garlic, although up dramatically, is still found predominantly in fine dining restaurants.
 It is a clear example of an inception trend.
 Kale, meanwhile, has trickled from Fine Dining to Fast Casual and progressive QSR chains.
 It easily transforms from comfort food to LSR chains’ proof of healthy menu options moving it from adoption to proliferation.

-Driven by a meteoric rise over the past 15 years, Mac & Cheese is clearly already in ubiquity—it morphs from comfort food to upscale with creative inclusions.
-Mac & Cheese is firmly established and familiar to consumers, a dish that is less risky but can be made unique.
+UBIQUITOUS Mac & Cheese conjures up memories of childhood, and continues to grow on menus where it morphs from comfort food to upscale with creative inclusions.
+It is firmly established and familiar to consumers, a dish that is less risky but can be made unique.

 |4-year Growth||Fine Dining||Casual Dining||Midscale||Fast Casual||QSR|

 Kale’s ascendancy began in 2009, kicking off at fine dining in the INCEPTION stage.
 Casual dining and Fast casual jumped in a few years later, and by 2013 all segments began to contribute to its rapid growth, pushing kale into the PROLIFERATION stage.

 Limited Time Offers have the unique ability to inject growth through cyclical appearances on menus that in turn start impacting growth across the calendar.